ThesisOrganization/prototype_simulation/utils/partop/README.md

 # Utils/partop
 This folder will contain modules to parse input file and get informations in the relative data structure.\
-The module relies on application_datatypes.h for the definition of the data structures.
+The module relies on application_datatypes.h for the definition of the data structures.\
+Important PSA: every array, matrix and so on that deals with the message types is ordered respecting the job_type ENUM in application_datatypes.h : TELEMETRY, TRANSITION, COMMAND, BATCH DATA.
 ## Syntax of text file
 Being a work in progress project, this is subject to frequent changes and won't be a final version:\
 24\